alex179ohm/guix-channel/README.md

        %default-channels)
 ```

-If your channels file is already populated then just add the channel to your channels list:
+If your **~/.config/guix/channels.scm** file is already populated then just add the channel to your channels list:

 ```scheme
 (cons* (channel